 - Chromebooks, Laptops (Mac, Windows), iPads and Android tablets

 - Interactive whiteboards, touch screen TVs, Apple TVs and smart projectors

-- 3D scanner and 3D printers
+- 3D scanners and 3D printers

 - Learning management systems: Google Apps for Education, Class Dojo, Edmodo & Moodle

-STEM @ SCAS
+STEAM @ SCAS

 These activities include robotics, computational thinking and coding using resources such as Beebots, Scratch, Tynker, Blockly, Pencil Code, Makey Makeys and Arduinos.